IdentityServer/IdentityServer4.Templates/README.md

 ### dotnet new is4inmem
 Adds a boilerplate IdentityServer with UI, test users and sample clients and resources

+### dotnet new is4aspid
+Adds a basic IdentityServer that uses ASP.NET Identity for user management

+### dotnet new is4ef
+Adds a basic IdentityServer that uses Entity Framework for configuration and state management

 ## Installation

 Install with: